Chenyangming9/llvm-project/lld/docs/Driver.rst

 #.
 Modify :cpp:func:`lld::FlavorDriver::parse` in :file:
-   `lib/Driver/{Flavor}Driver.cpp` to call the targetInfo setter for the option.
+   `lib/Driver/{Flavor}Driver.cpp` to call the targetInfo setter for corresponding to the option.

 #.
-Modify {Flavor}Reader and {Flavor}Writer to use the new targetInfo option.
+Modify {Flavor}Reader and {Flavor}Writer to use the new targtInfo option.

 Adding a Flavor